 They’ll do a credit check on you first.
 If they think they have a good chance of getting their money back from you they’ll offer you a nice low interest rate.
 However, if they think you could potentially default, they’ll cover themselves by insisting on a high interest rate so they can rake in a hefty wedge of cash early on before you do the dirty on them.

 It’s the same in reverse when you invest in bonds.
 You’re the one lending to them so you want to know how good the governments or companies you lend to are for the loan.
 Some (particularly certain companies) could be very risky so they offer a quite high rate of return.
 You could make a princely sum from your investment – or potentially lose it all.
 Others, like nice, safe European governments such as our own, are pretty solid (it may not feel like it at the moment, but other governments are, let’s say, a bit dodgy), so they only offer a low interest rate.
 However, you can be pretty safe in the knowledge that you’ll get your cash.

 Gilts are good for those who are looking for a very safe, fixed income.
 They’re also helpful if you are looking for something stable to add to a more adventurous set of investments.

-Gilts are useful and sensible for people who have retired and want a fixed income.
-They’re also an option for those who already have a lot of other sexier investments and would like something solid to underpin their portfolio.
+They’re useful and sensible for people who are planning retirement soon or have already retired and want a fixed income.
+Gilts also provide an option for those who already have a lot of other sexier high-risk investments and would like something solid to underpin their portfolio.

 But for young investors, unless you’re the sort who likes to wear two pairs of pants ‘just in case’, you should look on them as something to know about for later.